SeanHXG/ThreeMusketeers/README.md

 Note that this project was originally built in the Eclipse IDE, and may not play properly in other IDEs.

 To start the game, simply run the code found in "./src/threeMusketeers/ThreeMusketeers.java".
+Instructions should appear whenever you try to perform an action while inside the game to further explain gameplay.